6 Times You Should Consider Shopping for Car InsuranceSeptember 5, 2019

 Another time you may want to get an additional car insurance quote is when your policy is coming up for renewal.
 When you switch companies at renewal time, it makes your billing transition much easier.
 You won’t have to wait for a premium refund from one company while a new premium is due to the company to which you are switching your coverage.

 But, you don’t want to wait until the last minute!
 In fact, it is good to start about a month in advance.
 This gives adequate time for all the paperwork to be filed and for your agent to find the best plan for you.
-It also allows you to take advantage of any “quote-ahead” discounts that many companies offer.
+It also allows you to take advantage of any “quote-ahead” or advance quote discounts that many companies offer.
+This is one of the common discounts for personal lines policies and is worth exploring.

 Keep in mind that renewal time is a good time to shop, but every renewal isn’t.
 One of the common car insurance myths is that you should shop rates every year.
 Although you do want to shop around periodically and when it makes sense, you also don’t want to be jumping policies every year without good reason.